imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletecontactsbyids"></a>
 # **DeleteContactsByIds**
-> void DeleteContactsByIds (DeleteContactsByIdsInputObject deleteContactsByIdsInputObject, bool? xIgnoreNullValues = null)
+> void DeleteContactsByIds (DeleteContactsByIdsInputObject deleteContactsByIdsInputObject)

 Delete contact by given ID(s) or delete all contacts.